jakobfriedl/SilentHarvest_BOF/README.md

 ![alt text](img/hashcat.png)

 # Limitations
+This tool does not implement functionality to enable the SeBackupPrivilege in your Beacon token.
+That is the responsibility of the operator, either through the getprivs command or by implementing the code.

 This BOF only supports newer (Win 2016 / Win 10 and above) machines which implement AES encryption in their secret keeping.
 The legacy RC4 mechanism is not currently supported but would make for a great pull request from someone who has the time/desire.

 This tool is NOT intended to be a port of, or achieve feature parity with, Mimikatz.
 There are several complexities/possible scenarios that are not implemented, like smart card credential support, that would similarly make great PR's.